vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 --- type:BulletExercise lang:sql xp:100 key:c0bb58f7f9
 ## SELECTing single columns

 While SQL can be used to create and modify databases, the focus of this course will be *querying* databases.
-A *query* is a request for data from a database table or combination of tables.
-Querying is an essential skill for a data scientist, since the data we need for our analyses often live in databases.
+A *query* is a request for data from a database table (or combination of tables).
+Querying is an essential skill for a data scientist, since the data you need for your analyses will often live in databases.

 In SQL, you can select data from a table using a `SELECT` statement.
 For example, the following query selects the `name` column from the `people` table: